hadisafatima/hadisafatima/README.md

 <p align="center">
   <h1>👋 Hi, I'm Hadisa Fatima Syed</h1>
 </p>
-I'm a Software Engineering student at Mehran university of Engineering and Jamshoro.
-My intersts lie majorly towards Front end Development and have been exploring Python to set some roots into Data Analytics.
+I'm a Software Engineering student at Mehran university of Engineering and Technology, Jamshoro.
+My intersts lie majorly towards Front end Development and I've been exploring Python as 'am looking forwrd to set some roots into Data Analytics.

 # About Me!